Michigan left: Angola

 The capital city of Angola, Luanda, makes widespread use of a simplified variant of this type of intersection on its two- and three-lane, median-separated throughways instead of using traffic lights.
 Larger junctions use this intersection type instead of much more costly grade-separated interchanges.

 Australia

 In Australia, where traffic drives on the left, the Victorian state government in 2009 introduced the "P-turn", similar to the Michigan left, at the intersection of Moorooduc Highway (C777) and Cranbourne-Frankston Road (State Route 4) in the southeastern Melbourne suburb of Frankston.
 This requires right-turning vehicles to turn left then make a U-turn.
 As of May 2015, local residents had called for its removal.

 On April 16, 2018, a P-turn was introduced at the intersection of Hoddle Street (State Route 29) and Johnston Street (State Route 34) in Abbotsford, Victoria.
 Another P-turn was added in 2019 at the intersection of the Punt Road section of State Route 29 and Swan Street (State Route 20) in Richmond.

-A Michigan left is also used in Perth, Western Australia at the corner of Alexander and Morley drives where right turning traffic is forced to turn left then perform a U-turn.